County Connector Frequently Asked Questions

 This decision was based on community feedback as well as research gathered on comparable public transit services in rural areas, which indicated that a $5 fare each way is reasonable.

 The partners will continue to evaluate the entire program to determine the need in the communities and feasibility of expanding the fare options.

 Bus fare can be paid with exact change in coins (no bills) or with a SUPERPASS reloadable smart card.

-For Phase One, pre-loaded SUPERPASSES in the amounts of $20 for four trips and $40 for eight trips on the County Connector can be purchased during business hours at the following locations:
+Pre-loaded SUPERPASS cards, in the amounts of $20 for four trips and $40 for eight trips on the County Connector, can be purchased during business hours at the following locations: